Xre0uS/KiD/README.md

 **Avast:**  Avast can be partially evaded, if webshield is turned off to enable downloading of local network files(Avast blocks downloading files local network by default, for this project, we hosted the files on the local network for easier access and management, however, if this is a real attack, the payload would be hosted on a remote server), with fast migration, the meterpreter shell stayed open for a few mimutes before being detected.
 ![alt text](resources/avast_evasion.png)

-**Windows Defender:**  in some cases, we were able to evade it, although it is not consistent.
+**Windows Defender:**  in some cases, we were able to evade it, although it is not consistent, most of the time the payload can be downloaded but a meterpreter session cannot be opened without being detected.
 ![alt text](resources/wdefender_evasion.png)

 **Malwarebytes:**  Malwarebytes can be evaded.
 ![alt text](resources/malwarebytes_evasion.png)

+**Kaspersky Security Cloud:**  The payload can be downloaded without being detected, but a meterpreter session cannot be opened without being detected.